Mikhail57/Retrograd/readme.md

 params, by specifying `namedParams` param of this annotation.
 When it's `true`, method will be invoked with named params, otherwise with unnamed params.

-`@Param("sessionId")` - annotation used to mark current param as a named param in JSON RPC 2.0 method call.
+`@JsonRpcParam("sessionId")` - annotation used to mark current param as a named param in JSON RPC 2.0 method call.
 As an annotation parameter there is a name of this named param.
 RPC method with unnamed params will ignore name.

 ### Retrograd object creation